Sam-Bentwood/Dep_Symp_GWAS_pipeline/README.md

 ### Step 1

+`--qt` = setting to quantitative trait

-`--bed`: **PLINK** binary files prefix for .bed/.bim/.fam files
+`--bed` = PLINK binary files prefix for .bed/.bim/.fam files which contain the (directly) genotyped data

-`--extract`: = List of SNPs that pass QC filter (We generate this list in **PLINK**, however if you have already performed sufficient QC on your genotyped data file, you can omit this flag)
+`--extract` = List of SNPs that pass genotyping QC filters for this ancestry cluster (We generate this list prior to this step in PLINK, however if you have already performed sufficient QC on your genotype data file, you can omit this flag)

-`--phenoFile`: Path to your phenotype file with the header `FID IID pheno_col`

-`--phenoCol`: Phenotype column name
+`--keep` = List of participants that pass genotyping QC filters for this ancestry cluster (We generate this list prior to this step in PLINK, however if you have already performed sufficient QC on your genotype data file, you can omit this flag)

+`--phenoFile` = phenotype file path with the header FID IID pheno_col (Because we supply a list of QC'd participants for this ancestry using --keep, the phenotype file can contain the whole cohort and --keep flag will filter for this ancestry)

+`--phenoCol` = phenotype column name - not needed if only analysing one phenotype and phenoFile only contains three columns as above

-`--covarFile`: Covariate file path with the header `FID IID C1 C2 C3`
+`--covarFile` = covariate file path with the header FiD IID C1 C2 C3 etc. (Again, can contain the whole cohort if filtering using either --keep or --remove flags)

-`--covarCol`: Covariate column names
+`--catCovarList` = list of categorical covariates in the covarFile

+`--covarCol` = numeric covariate column names - only needed if you have columns in covarFile you want to be ignored.
+Otherwise regenie uses all columns except the ones listed as categorical

-`--bsize`: Chunk size for analysis
+`--bsize` = chunk size (base-pairs) for analysis

-`--bt`: Option for binary trait
+`--threads` = for parallel processing with multiple cores - here we've set threads equal to number of cores requested for job

-`--out`: Path to output file
+`--out` = path to output file

 ### Step 2

-`--bgen`: Path to imputed data.
-Here we use the .bgen format split by chromosome.
-See REGENIE documentation for more info on file input
+`--pgen` = path to imputed data.
+Here we use the .pgen format, so use the pgen flag and point to file prefix for .pgen/.psam/.pvar files.
+See REGENIE documention for more info on file input

+`--chr` = chromosome number - if you have bgen files split by chromosome then you will omit this flag and chromosome number will be specified in the path in --bgen flag

-`--phenoFile`: Path to your phenotype file with the header `FID IID pheno_col`
+`--phenoFile` = path to your phenotype file with the header FID IID pheno_col

-`--phenoCol`: Phenotype column name

-`--sample`: Sample file corresponding to input bgen (can also use `--keep` / `--remove` flags to only include individuals that pass QC filtering, see REGENIE documentation)
+`--phenoCol` = phenotype column name - not needed if only analysing one phenotype and phenoFile only contains three columns as above

-`--covarFile`: Covariate file path with the header `FID IID C1 C2 C3`
+`--covarFile` = covariate file path with the header FiD IID C1 C2 C3 etc

-`--covarCol`: Covariate column names
+`--catCovarList` = list of categorical covariates in the covarFile

+`--covarCol` = numeric covariate column names - only needed if you have columns in covarFile you want to be ignored.
+Otherwise regenie uses all columns except the ones listed as categorical

-`--bsize`: Chunk size for analysis
+`--bsize` = chunk size for analysis

-`--minMAC`: Minimum minor allele count
+`--minMAC` = minimum minor allele count

-`--minINFO`: Minimum imputation info score
+`--minINFO` = minimum imputation info score

-`--bt`: Option for binary trait

-`--af-cc` : To output A1FREQ in case/controls separately in the step 2 result file and N_CASES N_CONTROLS

-`--firth` `--approx`: Firth LRT, computational speed up

-`--pThresh`: P-value threshold to apply firth correction
+`--qt` = specifies quantitative trait

-`--pred`: Path to file containing predictions from **STEP 1**
+`--pred` = path to file containing predictions from STEP 1

-`--out`: Path to output file(s)
+`--out` = path to output file(s)

+`--threads` = for parallel processing with multiple cores - here we've set threads equal to number of cores requested for job